 As small turtles, black knobbed map turtle does not require too much space.
 An adult male needs about a 25 to 30-gallon tank; while the larger adult females need a 75-gallon aquarium.

-Similarly, you can house them with cooters, sliders and other North American turtles.
+Similarly, you can house them with cooters, sliders, and other North American turtles.
 To ensure all the turtles are comfortable, add 20 gallons of tank space for each additional turtle.

 It is best to start juveniles in a small aquarium (such as a 10 to 20-gallon aquarium).
 Alternatively, you can fill an adult-sized aquarium with less water.

-Since chlorine and chloramine are harmful to the black knobbed map turtle’s eyes, you need to only use dechlorinated water for the turtle’s tank.
+Since chlorine and chloramine are harmful to the black-knobbed map turtle’s eyes, you need to only use dechlorinated water for the turtle’s tank.

 If you are using tap water for the aquarium, then it needs to be treated with an aquarium water conditioner such as the Natural Rapport Aquarium Water Conditioner.
-This water conditioner detoxifies heavy metals, as well as neutralize both chloramine and chlorine in tap water.
+This water conditioner detoxifies heavy metals, as well as neutralizes both chloramine and chlorine in tap water.

 This powerful aquarium filter will successfully keep the water clean.
 In addition to this, you have to change the water in the aquarium monthly.
 Use an aquarium vacuum cleaner to suck out all the water and replace it with new water.